-SAVIS offers more than 30 different public education workshops and presentation topics to schools, the community, businesses and agencies.
+SAVIS offers various public education workshops and presentation topics to schools, the community, businesses and agencies.
 Popular topics include healthy relationships, self-esteem, coping with emotions and how to support a survivor of violence.
 These presentations are free and available to any group in the Halton region.

 SAVIS is taking a lead role on mapping out services for trafficked girls and women in Halton region.
 The main goal of the project is to lead the development of a support model for survivors of human trafficking and raise awareness about the issue in the Halton region through public education and training.

 Dedicated volunteers are essential to many of the programs that SAVIS operates.
 Volunteer opportunities include work on the crisis and support line, outreach through information booths at schools and community events, membership on the steering or fundraising committees, attending bingo fundraisers once a month or helping out in our offices.
 SAVIS offers front-line volunteer training once a year as well as training for other roles throughout the year.

 SAVIS is a non-profit referral agency.
 Other agencies and community members are encouraged to tell clients about our services.
 Individuals can call our central office during business hours at 905-825-3622.
 Information will be taken over the phone and callers need only to give their first name, the initial of their last name and a phone number.
 A counsellor will call them back to make an appointment.